rawfeed/rawfeed.github.io/_pages/rawfeed-jekyll-license.md

 ---
 layout: page
 title: "License"
-permalink: /jekyll/license/
+permalink: /rawfeed-jekyll/license/
 ---

 # License

 The MIT License (MIT)

-Copyright (c) 2025 William C. Canin <william.costa.canin@gmail.com>
+Copyright (c) 2025 `rawfeed-jekyll`

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal